whitbreezy/weather-dashboard/README.md

 ## Credits

 Used my notes from class for help on this.
+Also referenced chat GPT for help on saving recent searches to local storage and using them for buttons

 ## License